-This document presents the results of the economic evaluation performed for the Tacoma Harbor Feasibility Study.
-The US Army Corps of Engineers (USACE) Seattle District in partnership with the Port of Tacoma initiated this multi-year feasibility study in 2018 to determine if deepening Tacoma Harbor is economically beneficial and environmentally acceptable to the nation.
-The USACE Seattle District under the direction of the Deep Draft Navigation Planning Center of Expertise (DDNPCX) performed the economic analysis.
+This document presents the results of the economic evaluation performed for the Tacoma Harbor, WA Feasibility Study.
+The US Army Corps of Engineers (Corps) Seattle District, in partnership with the Port of Tacoma, initiated this multi-year feasibility study in 2018 to determine whether navigation improvements to Tacoma Harbor are economically beneficial, technically feasible, and environmentally acceptable to the nation.
+The Corps Seattle District, under the direction of the Deep Draft Navigation Planning Center of Expertise (DDNPCX), performed the economic analysis.
 The study area includes the Blair and Sitcum Waterways.
 The Blair Waterway is a federally authorized navigation channel with high volume container traffic.
 The Sitcum Waterway is a non-Federal channel (deauthorized in 2002) servicing relatively smaller vessels and domestic traffic.
-Preliminary screening of both waterways revealed potential for improvements on the Blair Waterway.
-The Port of Tacoma requested removal of Sitcum Waterway from further analysis due to the high cost of improvements and the limited potential to accommodate Post-Panamax (PPX) vessels.
-The following economic analysis focuses on evaluation of improvements to the Blair Waterway.
+Preliminary screening of both waterways revealed the potential for improvements on the Blair Waterway.
+However, Sitcum Waterway was removed from further analysis due to the high cost of improvements and the limited potential to accommodate Post-Panamax (PPX) vessels.
+The following economic analysis focuses on improvements to the Blair Waterway.